Out of State Hearings - FAQ

 There is no negotiating with Illinois on this matter.
 Illinois law clearly states that if you are DUI revoked in this State, even if your DUI was out-of-state and was only reported back to Illinois, you must go through the reinstatement process.

-Can I move back to Illinois and get an Illinois license after completing the mail in packet?
+Can I move back to Illinois and get an Illinois license after completing the mail in packet or the in person hearing?

 If you move back to the State of Illinois within 3 years of being granted reinstatement after completing the out-of-state-packet, Illinois will require you to attend an in person hearing to obtain an Illinois license.
 If you are a multiple DUI offender with 4 DUI convictions, you will be required to go through the hearing process and will only be able to obtain a restricted driving permit with a BAIID device installed in your car.